 The Safety Manager is your new best friend.

 The better the safety manager does the job, the easier the new WC manager’s job will be, as fewer accidents mean fewer workers’ compensation claims.
 Ask the safety manager what can be done to eliminate accidents and injuries.

 The loss run provides tons of useful information on the nature and the extent of the injuries.
 Learn about the types of injuries that occur most often and discuss with the Safety Manager what can be done to eliminate the frequent reoccurrences.
 Review the loss run to see how much money is being spent on medical and how much money is paid out in indemnity benefits.
 Look for areas where costs can be reduced.
 Customize the loss run; ask friends about the most helpful stats they have on their loss run, and include those on yours.

 Know your insurer.

-The insurance company that writes the workers compensation insurance is the insurer.
+The insurance company that writes the workers’ compensation insurance is the insurer.
 The term “insurance carrier” will also be used.
 This does not mean they carry premiums to the bank.
 It is an old fashion term for carrying the burden of insurance loss.
 (Not to be confused with “insured” which is the employer).
 Learn about the insurer.
-Are they a mammoth insurance company who writes workers compensation as one of many types of insurance, or are they a smaller regional or local company that specializes in workers compensation.
-What services do they offer as part of you program or at low cost.
+Are they a mammoth insurance company that writes workers’ compensation as one of many types of insurance, or are they a smaller regional or local company specializing in workers’ compensation?
+What services do they offer as part of your program or at a low cost?
 Ask them to explain ALL of their services, not just those they pre-select.

 Timing is everything.

 Good luck in the new role as the work comp manager.
-Use the ideas and consult our website often for advice on workers compensation.
-For additional information on workers’ compensation cost containment best practices, register as a guest for our next live stream training.
+Use the ideas and consult our website often for advice on workers’ compensation.

 Do not use this information without independent verification.
 All state laws vary.
 You should consult with your insurance broker, attorney, or qualified professional.